vadim-miller2/book-test1/index.md

 **Q:Is there a limit to the size of the data blobs that can be stored?**

 A:I have seen 400MB blobs there being written and read without an incident a thousand times a day (<http://mini.ncbi.nlm.nih.gov/1k3ru>).
 We can do experiments to see how your load will be handled.
-As a general rule, you should ask <span class="oem_span"> <grid-core@ncbi.nlm.nih.gov> </span> for guidance when changing your NC usage.
+As a general rule, you should ask <span class="oem_mark">grid-core@ncbi.nlm.nih.gov</span> for guidance when changing your NC usage.

 **Q:How is the expiration of BLOBs handled by NetCache?
 My thinking is coming from two directions.
-First, I wouldn?t want BLOBs deleted out from under me, but also, if the expiration is too long, I don?t want to be littering the NetCache.
+First, I wouldn’t want BLOBs deleted out from under me, but also, if the expiration is too long, I don’t want to be littering the NetCache.
 That is: do I need to work hard to remove all of my BLOBs or can I just trust the automatic clean-up?**

 A:You can specify a "time-to-live" when you create a blob.
 If you don't specify a value, you can find the service's default value by calling <span class="nctnt ncbi-func">GetBlobInfo()</span>.
-See the [basic ideas](http://www.ncbi.nlm.nih.gov/toolkit/doc/book/ch_app/#ch_app.The_basic_ideas) section for more details.
+See the [basic ideas](ch_app.html#ch_app.The_basic_ideas) section for more details.